 Electronic Payment Options for Employers

-- Frequently Asked Questions About EFT ACH Debit Payments
+- Frequently Asked Questions - about ACH Debit Payments

-- EFT ACH Credit Instructions for Financial Institutions
+- ACH Credit Instructions - for Financial Institutions

 UI does not accept wire transfer payments at this time.